-You can conveniently ask genAIs programming and Java questions and get immediate responses.
+You can conveniently ask genAIs Java questions and get immediate responses.
 We recommend that you ask multiple genAIs and compare the results.
 Keep in mind that genAIs sometimes make mistakes and even hallucinate, so you should verify the results with additional online searches.
-We experienced these problems many times as we developed this manuscript.
+Even though we experienced these problems many times as we developed this manuscript, working with genAIs has leveraged our ability to create effective and engaging pedagogy.
+We always look forward to their responses to our prompts.